 Keratoconus often runs in families, so if you or your children are at risk or are experiencing any of the symptoms mentioned below, contact i2iOptometry Scleral Lens and Keratoconus Center for an eye exam.
 Keratoconus can only be diagnosed through a thorough eye exam, where Dr. Michael Cook will examine your cornea and measure its curvature.

-Causes of Keratoconus
+What Causes Keratoconus

 Your cornea is held in place by very small collagen fibers.
-When they are weakened and too fragile, they aren’t able to preserve the round shape of your cornea.
-A reduction in the protective antioxidants of your cornea, which act to destroy damaging by-products made naturally by corneal cells, is what causes keratoconus.
+When they are weakened, they cannot preserve the spherical dome-like shape of your cornea.
+The exact cause of keratoconus, however, is still unknown.